-The human skeleton is made up of 206 bones.
-The functions of the skeleton are to provide support, give our bodies shape, provide protection to other systems and organs of the body, to provide attachments for muscles, to produce movement and to produce red blood cells.
+The human skeleton comprises 206 bones.
+The functions of the skeleton are to provide support, give our bodies shape, provide protection, and movement, and produce red blood cells.

 The main bones of the human skeleton are: